aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellshelper/_index.md

 ```

-the factory for creating instances with special implementation.
+Gets the factory for creating instances with special implementation.

 **Returns:**
 [CustomImplementationFactory](../../com.aspose.cells/customimplementationfactory)